OWCP Longshore Disbursement System (LDS) 2013

 Privacy Impact Analysis

-There are many potential risks when medical information is recorded about an individual, such as identity theft, certain types of insurance coverage being refused if certain medical information became public, loss of employment, etc. DLHWC understands its obligation to safeguard this information to prevent any of the potential risks from being realized.
-Throughout this document, examples of those safeguards have been explained to illustrate this commitment to preventing the compromise of PII.
+There are many potential risks when medical information is recorded about an individual, such as identity theft, certain types of insurance coverage being refused if certain medical information became public, loss of employment, etc. DCMWC understands its obligation to safeguard this information to prevent any of the potential risks from being realized.
+Throughout this document examples of those safeguards have been explained to illustrate this commitment to preventing the compromise of PII.

 The following questions are directed at critically analyzing the selection process for any technologies utilized by the system, including system hardware, RFID, biometrics, and other technology.